marcorossi5/DUNEreco/README.md

     |       |-- <ckpt directory name>_dn_induction.pth
 ```

-On the other hand, if `--model_path` is not specified, an un-trained networks is issued.
+On the other hand, if `--model_path` is not specified, an un-trained network is issued.

 ### Benchmark